icure/medtech-docs/sdks/how-to/how-to-create-a-data-sample-with-hierarchical-information.md

 ## Create children DataSamples

 In some cases, you may want to create a `DataSample` with nested DataSamples.
-For example, you may want to create a `DataSample` with 1 hour mean heart rate, another DataSample with 8 hour mean heart rate measurements, and so on.
+For example, you may want to create a single `DataSample` which groups mean heart rate measurements over different time intervals (1 hour mean heart rate, 8 hour mean heart, ...).

-`content` is a `DataSample` attribute of type `Map<String, Content>`.
-The key is the language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) and the value is the [`Content`](/sdks/references/classes/Content) object.
+As you know the `content` of a `DataSample` is a `Map<String, Content>`, where each entry associates a language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) to a [`Content`](/sdks/references/classes/Content) object.

-This `content` map allows us to store different types of data.
-In this example we will use `compoundValue`, `measureValue` and `timeSeries` properties
+A `Content` object allows us to store different types of data.
+In this example we will use the `compoundValue`, `measureValue` and `timeSeries` properties.

 ### 1. One hour mean heart rate measurements.